 - SAT: Critical reading OR Writing = 450 or higher; Math = 500 or higher

-Exemption Form needs to be submitted to the Student Services Office, with required documentation.What do I need to bring?
+Exemption Form needs to be submitted to the Student Success Center, with required documentation.What do I need to bring?

-- Banner Student Identification Number (located on QVCC acceptance letter/email)
+- Banner Student ID Number (located on your QVCC acceptance email/letter)

-Please arrive 15 minutes before your Basic Skills Assessment is scheduled to begin:
+- Arrive 15 minutes before your Basic Skills Assessment is scheduled to begin.
+If you arrive late you will have to reschedule your appointment.

 - Paper and pencils will be provided by the administrator.
 Do not bring calculators, books, or notes.